 Where to participate: Subscribe through the Cyclon website (shoes are sent through the mail service)

 The champions of circular fashion, Cyclon offers an innovative shoe subscription service that recycles worn shoes.
 When customers sign up for the subscription program, they receive a pair of the brand’s quality shoes.
 After six months these can be returned to the company and replaced.
-When sneakers are returned, the label grinds down the components of old shoes.
-These components are then used to make an entirely new shoe.
+When sneakers are returned, the label grinds down the components of old shoes into raw materials.
+These components are then put to good use to make an entirely new sneaker.

-While this recycling program may only be available to Cyclon subscribers, it does provide an innovative take on sustainability in the sneaker sector.
+While this recycling program may only be available to Cyclon subscribers, it does provide an innovative take on sustainability in the sports shoes sector.